jamesfed/0DayMitigations/README.md

 ## Hide

 * Limit the scope of inbound connections.
-  * By country (either deny known bad or permit only countries with a legtimate reason to access).
+  * By country (either deny known bad or permit only countries with a legitimate reason to access).
   * By IP address block.
     * Just JANET - https://bgpview.io/asn/786#prefixes-v4.
     * Just Oxford/Cambridge - https://help.it.ox.ac.uk/ip-addresses or https://help.uis.cam.ac.uk/service/network-services/ip/cam-ip-ranges.